 - Defects of red blood cell membrane include abnormalities of membrane proteins (as in hereditary spherocytosis and hereditary elliptocytosis).
-Principally caused by abnormalities in the amount or structure of spectrin (the major protein of the cytoskeleton). - Normally, RBCs are biconcave in shape. - Spherocytosis: RBCs become spherical in shape - Elliptocytosis: RBCs become elliptical (oval) in shape - Causes inside the RBC include hemoglobinopathies (as in sickle cell anemia, thalassemias)and enzymopathies (abnormalities of enzymes in the pentose phosphate pathway and in glycolysis)
+Principally caused by abnormalities in the amount or structure of spectrin (the major protein of the cytoskeleton). - Causes inside the RBC include hemoglobinopathies (as in sickle cell anemia, thalassemias)and enzymopathies (abnormalities of enzymes in the pentose phosphate pathway and in glycolysis)